erkin/ponysay/README.md

 `cowsay`: this is a wrapper for cowsay

-`coreutils`: the main script uses stty, cut, ls, cat, head and tail
+`coreutils`: the main script uses stty, cut, ls, cat, sort, head and tail

 `sed`: used to remove .pony from pony named when running `ponysay -l`

+`perl`: required to run `ponysay -l`

 ### Package building dependencies